-The Ultimate Colorado Elopement Guide: How to Elope, Elopement Packages, Checklist, and More
+The Ultimate Colorado Elopement Guide: How to Elope in Colorado, Colorado Elopement Packages, and More!

 There’s a reason Colorado is one of the top elopement locations in the United States!
 Learn everything you need to know about eloping in Colorado with this guide!

-- The Ultimate Colorado Elopement Guide: How to Elope, Elopement Packages, Checklist, and More
+- The Ultimate Colorado Elopement Guide: How to Elope in Colorado, Colorado Elopement Packages, and More!

 - How to elope in Colorado